 The following are some advantages of this financial solution:

 Unsecured business loans

-Unlike secured business loans, unsecured loans are granted without property or other valuable assets needed for collateral.
+Unlike secured business loans, unsecured loans are granted without property or other valuable assets being needed for collateral.
 Instead, the overall state of your business is evaluated and the loan is granted if the lender feels you can honour your repayments.
-The terms differ depending on the lender, and repayment periods vary between three and 12 months.
+The terms differ depending on the lender and repayment periods generally vary between three months and five years.

 - How long you've been in business

 - Your personal and business credit history

 You can apply for this loan to cover tax debt even if you're making repayments on existing loans, but it's essential that you don't default on payments and that your business maintains a positive credit history.

 How does tax debt affect my financing options?

 Pending the successful passage of legislation, from 22 October 2019, any Australian business or taxpayer with an ABN might have their debts reported to creditors in the following situations:

 - The debt is for over $100,000 and is unpaid for over 90 days